Luke 13:18-21

 Kingdom subverts our expectations and we’re just gonna start here, making an observation about how Jesus gets into the parables.
 It kind of portrays him here, in verse 18, as sort of searching for the right metaphor.
 What is the right image?
 He says, in verse 18, “What is the Kingdom of God like?
 And to what shall I compare it?”
 You think he’s puzzled?
 Again, in verse 20, he said, “To what shall I compare the kingdom of God?”

 You know what he’s doing by voicing the question.
 He’s not trying to tell you, Hey, I’m human like you.
 I gotta search for stuff.
 No. By voicing the question, he’s calling on those in the crowd to kind of join him in coming up with the proper analogy.
 I mean, what do you think the kingdom of God is like?
-If this synagogue crowd is left to fill in the blank, if he stopped there and just gave them time to muse, provide the imagery for the simile, what do you think of first century Jewish crowd would come up with here?
+If this synagogue crowd is left to fill in the blank, if he stopped there and just gave them time to muse, provide the imagery or the simile, what do you think of first century Jewish crowd would come up with here?

 “What is the kingdom of God like?”
 Well, oh, the kingdom of God, well, it’s the, of God kingdom, and God is bigger than any other.
-So, it’s like the empires, of maybe, like Assyria, Babylon, Persia, Greece, only greater.
-It’s like the might and the glory of Rome under which we are dominated and oppressed, only stronger, more powerful.
+So, it’s like the empires, of maybe, like Assyria, Babylon, Persia, Greece, only greater; like the might and the glory of Rome under which we are dominated and oppressed, only stronger, more powerful.
 Full of heavenly glory.

 Perhaps there would be some godly folks who are looking back to Israel’s glory days and the kingdom of God is like the kingdoms of, of, David or the kingdom of Solomon.
-Or maybe both David and Solomon all rolled up into one military force, able to both project power around the world and also provide security for the homeland at the same time.
+Or maybe both David and Solomon all rolled up into one.
+Military force, able to both project power around the world and also provide security for the homeland at the same time.
 Maybe a just judiciary with the wisdom of Solomon, impartial, showing mercy, also able to execute swift justice on evil doers.
 And consequently, with strength, and wisdom, and judicial righteousness, there is an unimaginable degree of wealth, and health, and prosperity.

 That’s what the kingdom of God is like.
 It’s just like all those restoration promises.
 This speaks of the millennial kingdom of God that will rule over the earth.
 That’s the image.
 That’s the kingdom.
 That’s what the kingdom of God is like.
 Verse 20, “To what shall we compare the kingdom of God?”
 Hmm, well, it’s like the mighty mountains for height.
 It’s like the oceans for depth.
 It’s like the expanse of the earth that runs East, West, North, and South.

-We compare the kingdom of God to the sun and its brilliance.
-To the stars, and all of their wonder and glory.
-To the heavens for awe and majesty.
+We compare the kingdom of God to the sun and its brilliance, to the stars, and all of their wonder and glory, to the heavens for awe and majesty.
 We could go on and on.
 And I don’t want you to misunderstand me here.
 Those comparisons are not wrong.
 They are true, even biblical.
 This is how these folks would have answered the question.
 That’s how we answer the question, of what, as well, when we’re called to make comparisons.
+What is the kingdom of God like?
+But notice, that’s not what Jesus said.
+He said the kingdom of God is like a grain of mustard seed.
+And when it grows into a mature tree, everybody can picture a mustard tree, or plant, or bush.
+It provides nest for the birds.

 Ever seen a mustard tree?
 It’s no cedar of Lebanon.
 Thoughtful Jewish listener, reflecting on this, hearing this from Jesus, his mind may have recalled similar sayings in the scriptures.
-Nebuchadnezzar was portrayed in, in, Daniel 4, as this massive tree, “the top of which reached to the heaven itself, visible from the ends of the earth.”
+Nebuchadnezzar was portrayed in Daniel 4, as this massive tree, “the top of which reached to the heaven itself, visible from the ends of the earth.”
 Nebuchadnezzar, “whose leaves were beautiful, it’s fruit abundant in which was food for all, under which the beasts of the field found shade, and in whose branches, the birds of the heavens lived.”

 That portrayed a pagan king, Babylonian king who came under divine judgment, but there was also a restoration prophecy that they may have called to mind, an illusion.
 This may have been an illusion for many to Ezekiel 17.
 Ezekiel 17:22 to 24, it foretells the kingdom of God.
 So, it’s perfect context.
 It’s the perfect setting.
 Verse 23 says, “On the mountain height of Israel I will plant it, that it may bear branches and produce fruit and become a noble,” not mustard tree, “a noble cedar.
 Under it will dwell every kind of bird in the shade of its branches, birds of every sort will nest.”